 Presented by Dr. Etienne Puymirat at the American College of Cardiology Virtual Annual Scientific Session (ACC 2021), May 16, 2021.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Chronic Angina

 Keywords: ACC21, ACC Annual Scientific Session, Acute Coronary Syndrome, Angiography, Anterior Wall Myocardial Infarction, Coronary Artery Disease, Fractional Flow Reserve, Myocardial, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, ST Elevation Myocardial Infarction, Stents